Dragline excavator: History

 Ransomes & Rapier was founded in 1869 by four engineers to build railway equipment and other heavy works.
-In 1914 they started building two small Steam shovels as a result of a customer request.
-The rope operated crowd system they built for this was patented and later sold to Bucyrus.
+In 1914 they started building two small steam shovels as a result of a customer request.
+The rope-operated crowd system they built for this was patented and later sold to Bucyrus.
 After WWI, demand for excavators increased and in 1924 they reached an agreement to build Marion draglines from 1 to 8 cubic yards capacity.
 In 1927, they built Type-7 1-yard and Type-460 1.5-yard models.
 The deal to build Marion machines ended in 1936.
 R&R began building their own designs with the Type-4120 followed by the 4140 of 3.5 cubic yards.
-In 1958 the Ramsomes & Rapier division was sold to Newton, Chambers & Co.
-Ltd of Sheffield, which was combined with their NCK Crane & Excavator division.
+In 1958 the Ramsomes & Rapier division was sold to Newton, Chambers & Co. of Sheffield, which was combined with their NCK Crane & Excavator division.
 This became NCK-Rapier.
 The walking dragline division of NCK-Rapier was acquired by Bucyrus in 1988.

 The Marion Power Shovel Company (established in 1880) built its first walking dragline with a simple single-crank mechanism in 1939.
 Its largest dragline was the 8950 sold to Amax Coal Company in 1973.
 It featured a 150-cubic yard bucket on a 310-foot boom and weighed 7,300 tons.
 Marion was acquired by Bucyrus in 1997.

 Bucyrus Foundry and Manufacturing Company entered the dragline market in 1910 with the purchase of manufacturing rights for the Heyworth-Newman dragline excavator.
 Their "Class 14" dragline was introduced in 1911 as the first crawler mounted dragline.
 In 1912 Bucyrus helped pioneer the use of electricity as a power source for large stripping shovels and draglines used in mining.
 An Italian company, Fiorentini, produced dragline excavators from 1919 licensed by Bucyrus.
 After the merger with Monighan in 1946, Bucyrus began producing much larger machines using the Monighan walking mechanism such as the 800 ton 650-B which used a 15-yard bucket.
 Bucyrus' largest dragline was Big Muskie built for the Ohio Coal Company in 1969.
 This machine featured a 220-yard bucket on a 450-foot boom and weighed 14,500 tons.
 Bucyrus was itself acquired by heavy equipment and diesel engine maker, Caterpillar, in 2011.
 Caterpillar's largest dragline is the 8750 with a 169-yard bucket, 435-foot boom, and 8,350 ton weight.

 The market for draglines began shrinking rapidly after the boom of the 1960s and 1970s which led to more mergers.
 P&H's acquisition of Page in 1988 along with Bucyrus' acquisition of Ransomes & Rapier in 1988 and Marion in 1997 cut the number of worldwide suppliers of heavy draglines by more than half.
 Today, P&H and Caterpillar are the only remaining manufacturers of large draglines.